Unbalanced wheels give a very uncomfortable driving experience and can ultimately damage your vehicle.

 People usually just check the air pressure of their wheels and think that they’re good to go.
 But having the right air pressure isn’t enough and lack of maintenance may cost you more in the future.
 Other than your tyres, unbalanced wheels can cause damage to your vehicle’s suspension, steering and rotating components.

 So how do you know if your wheels are unbalanced?

 If your steering wheel is unsteady and tends to wobble, then your front wheels may not be balanced.
 If you feel vibrations on your seat or on the floorboard, then it might be your rear wheels.

 Wheel imbalance causes uneven rotation and uneven load distribution to your vehicle.
 This can be very damaging and dangerous to you and your vehicle at the same time.
-Properly balanced wheels means your tyres are getting correct contact with the road ensuring you a smooth drive.
+Properly balanced wheels mean your tyres are getting correct contact with the road ensuring you a smooth drive.
 It’s all about maintaining the control and road safety of your vehicle.